 Moving forth, investors should continue to monitor trading volume on the Singapore market to see if SGX can maintain its growth trajectory.

-Putting it altogether, I would give SGX a rating of 3 stars out 5 based on its current market price.
+Putting it all together, I would give SGX a rating of 3 stars out of 5 based on its current market price.
 I would definitely be placing it on my watchlist and look to invest once the price drops!